The Game Developers Conference (GDC) 2020 Core Concepts Call for Submissions closed on August 15 at 11:59 PM PT.

 Update: GDC Tutorials are part of the GDC Summit program!
 Now you can create submissions for any Monday and Tuesday content type all in one place, beginning 8/29 through 9/30 at 11:59pm PT.

-If you are interested in submitting for the GDC Summits, VRDC, or the Game Career Seminar, the call for submissions will launch from Thursday, August, 29 through Monday, September 30 at 11:59pm PT, after the GDC's Core Concepts Call for Submissions has closed.
+If you are interested in submitting for the GDC Summits, VRDC, or the Game Career Seminar, the call for submissions is open from Thursday, August, 29 through Monday, September 30 at 11:59pm PT.

 Proposals submitted to the GDC Summits Call for Submissions will be considered and reviewed by GDC's Summit Advisors.
 Each program has its own advisors and submissions will be graded separately.
 There is no penalty for submitting a proposal to both the Core Concepts and Summits Call for Submissions.